ncatlab/nlab-content/pages/6/2/6/2/22626/content.md

 In the context of [[quantum computation]], a *quantum circuit diagram* (originally: "quantum computational network", [Deutsch 1989](#Deutsch89)) is a kind of [[string diagram]] ([Abramsky & Coecke 2004](#AbramskyCoecke04)) in [[finite-dimensional vector spaces|finite-dimensional]] [[Hilbert spaces]], typically used to express a sequence of low-level [[quantum logic gate|quantum gates]] mapping between [[space of quantum states|spaces of]] [[pure quantum state|pure]] [[quantum states]].

-A generic quantum circuit might look as follows:
+A generic *pure* quantum circuit might look as follows:

 \begin{imagefromfile}
     "file_name": "QuantumCircuitScheme-221025c.jpg",